grant81/SmartImageRepository/README.md

 ### how does the app works:
 This app is consist of three microservices, search service, tag service and web app.
-Postgres database is used for storage.
+Postgres database is used for storage, and Redis is used for caching.
 Everything is containerized and can be bought up by running `docker-compose up`.
 The flow chart of the design can be found below.

  ![flowchart](pic/flowChart.png)